 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 27, number 4 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Dan Brown’s The Da Vinci Code has generated the sort of controversy that will sustain it for months into the future, especially after it goes into paperback and Ron Howard’s movie, which is based on the book, is released.
 Controversy, of course, stirs sales.